Best Shampoos for Menopausal Hair – Reclaim Fuller Hair

 That’s why it’s essential to keep supporting your hair with collagen supplements either via a topical application or an oral supplement.

 “Collagen is not a component of hair.
 But the main component of hair, about 95% of it, is the protein keratin.
 For the body to make keratin, amino acids (or building blocks of protein) are necessary.
-And that’s where collagen comes into play.”
-Rachel Maiman, M.D.
+And that’s where collagen comes into play.” – says Rachel Maiman, M.D., Board-certified Dermatologist at Marmur Medical.

 Folic acid (Folate/Vitamin B9) helps produce new red blood cells, which can carry oxygen and nutrients to the scalp.